-- terminal binds to receptors on the sarcolemma. - 2.
-An action potential is generated and travels down the T tubule. - 3.
-Ca2+ is released from the sarcoplasmic reticulum in response to the change in voltage. - 4.
-Ca2+ binds troponin; Cross-bridges form between actin and myosin. - from the synaptic cleft. - 6.
-Ca2+ is transported back into the sarcoplasmic reticulum. - 7.
-Tropomyosin binds active sites on actin causing the cross-bridge to detach.
+- Sarcolemma.
+An action potential is generated and travels down the T tubule. - Ca2+ is released from the sarcoplasmic reticulum in response to the change in voltage. - Ca2+ binds troponin; Cross-bridges form between actin and myosin. - Ca2+ is transported back into the sarcoplasmic reticulum. - Tropomyosin binds active sites on actin causing the cross-bridge to detach.